-Traditional education in Ghana prepared young people for adulthood by using proverbs, songs, and stories to foster an understanding of social roles and behavior expectations (see History and Myth and Aesthetics and Recreation).
+Traditional education in Ghana prepared young people for adulthood by using proverbs, songs, and stories to foster an understanding of social roles and behavior expectations (see p.10 of History and Myth and p.4 of Aesthetics and Recreation).
 This training was complemented by practical lessons which provided young people with particular skills: women learned childrearing while men learned hunting, farming, and long-distance trading.

 All young people also received intensive but informal ethical training from family or community elders, often in conjunction with traditional puberty rites.
-Generally, traditional education was intended not only to ensure the smooth functioning of society but also to emphasize the strong connection between religion and everyday conduct (see Religion and Spirituality).
+Generally, traditional education was intended not only to ensure the smooth functioning of society but also to emphasize the strong connection between religion and everyday conduct (see p.1-3 of Religion and Spirituality).